Camble/RPi-I2C/README.md

 -------------
 At the moment, the C code periodically reads the battery voltage and stores an average of the last few values.
 This version no longer monitors the power switch.
 I have debugging through the DigiKeyboard library, which allows output via USB to a notepad window.

+I've trimmed down the task manager from this version.
+It's flexible and quite useful, but takes up a lot of space on the MCU and this only needs to do one thing, monitor the battery.

 Next Up...
 -------------
-I'll be removing the task manager from this version.
-It's flexible and quite useful, but takes up a lot of space on the MCU and this only needs to do one thing, monitor the battery.

-I'll be looking to expand on how I've implemented I²C.
-Information stored in a struct can be written to a byte array.
-The python script will then be able to request this information (around 4 bytes) on a regular basis.
-More information can probably be added, but the ATTiny85 is limited.
-For additional functionality, an ATTiny167 may be required.
+I'm working on getting the python script to pull back the voltage over I²C.

 Links
 -----